 by Renee Roth, Save Our Water, Ojai!

-Greywater (also spelled greywater, grey water and graywater) is household waste water that is re-used and recycled out to the landscape as a source of irrigation for plants and recycled into mulched basins in the landscape.
+Greywater (also spelled greywater, grey water and graywater) is household waste water that is re-used and recycled out to the landscape as a source of irrigation for plants.
 Household sources of greywater include: laundry, showers, bathtubs, and bathroom sinks.
 Greywater is also a unique source of residential waste water that is a great way to reduce your potable water use.
 Simple systems like a laundry-to-landscape (L2L) do not require a permit.

 The image above shows a simple greywater laundry-to-landscape set up, from Page 81 of The Water-Wise Home – How to Conserve, Capture and Reuse Water in Your Home and Landscape book by Laura Allen of Greywater Action.